Avtar Singh Brahma: Following Brahampura incident

 SSP Brar and his junior, SP (HQs) KRS Gill, were both killed while jogging at Patiala's National Institute of Sports.
 Both of them had little security.
 Two men in tracksuits approached them at 7 a.m.
-They signaled to a third person who pulled out an AK-47.
-Brar was killed instantly by a bullet hitting his temple, "sending his skull flying".
+They signaled to a third person who pulled out an AK-47 and Brar was killed.
 Gill attempted to flee to a police jeep, but was injured with bullets in his head and back.
 He would die while fleeing and fell on the ground face first.
 The three killers fled on a motorcycle.
 Brar and Gill were top officers.
 There killing was described as the biggest killing since that of AS Atwal in Punjab.
 It was also described as a big killer of police morale.
 Brar had been held as the best police officer.
 Brar had cleaned the Babbar Khalsa out of Patiala, but in doing so had been accused of committing extrajudicial executions.
 According to Chief of Punjab Police at the time J.F Ribeiro Brar would have become the chief of police had he not been killed.

 On 22 January 1988 BJP Punjab Vice-President Khushi Ram Sharma was shot dead with 4 bullets in Ludhiana by 2 Sikh on scooters.
 Avtar’s Lieutenant General Budhsinghwala claimed responsibility in a letter on behalf of KLF.

 On the same day 6 KLF members armed with AK-47s shot dead 12 people in a park in Barnala.
 5 others were injured.
 One of them was a Shiv Sena worker.
 Avtar’s Lieutenant General Budhsinghwala claimed responsibility in a letter on behalf of KLF.

 In 1988 Avtar Singh Brahma and fellow militants attacked and destroyed CRPF bases in retaliation for CRPF actions at Brahampur.

 In April 1988 KLF led an attack on Gurcharan Singh Tohra and Professor Darshan Singh.
 Tohra was president of SGPC and Darshan was the SGPC appointed Jathedar of the Akal Takht.
 The attack was led by Gurjant Singh Budhsinghwala, one of Avtar Singh’s lieutenant-generals.
 At a SGPC meeting at Ludhiana University KLF members under Budhsinghwala snuck their way in using fake ids.
 They attacked and fought Tohra and Darshan’s security.
 5 police officers and 8 members of Tohra and Darshan’s party were killed.
 No KLF member was killed but Tohra and Darshan managed to escape unhurt.
 A motive for attacks on Tohra could be the belief of militants that Tohra was involved in Operation Blue Star.